Hanukkah: Customs and Rituals

 Ritual objects associated with Hanukkah include the menorah and the dreidel.

 Menorah is a Hebrew word meaning “candelabrum” and refers to the nine-branched ceremonial lamp in which the Hanukkah candles are placed and blessed each night of the holiday.
-The nine branches include eight branches, one for each day of the holiday, and one branch for the shamash (servant) candle that is used to light the other candles.
+The nine branches include eight branches, one for each day of the holiday, and one branch for the shamash (helper) candle that is used to light the other candles.
 In ancient times, oil was used in the menorah.
 Over time, candles were substituted for oil.
 The Hanukkah menorah can also be called a hanukkiyah.
-(Seven-branched candelabra, one of the major symbols of the State of Israel today, are used for kindling the lights of Shabbat.)

 The word dreidel derives from a German word meaning “spinning top,” and is the toy used in a Hanukkah game adapted from an old German gambling game.
 Hanukkah was one of the few times of the year when rabbis permitted games of chance.
 The four sides of the top bear four Hebrew letters: nun, gimmel, hey, and shin.
 Players begin by putting into a central pot or “kitty” a certain number of coins, chocolate money known as gelt, nuts, buttons or other small objects.
 Each player in turn spins the dreidel and proceeds as follows: